 Team administrator role

 For each team that you add, you can assign one or more team members as administrators.
 The team admin role isn't a group with a set of defined permissions.
-Instead, the team admin role is tasked with managing the following team assets.
+Instead, the team admin role is tasked with managing team assets.

 Members of the Project Administrators or Project Collection Administrators groups can manage all team admin areas for all teams.